Parallaxer/Parallaxer/README.md

 #### Next, determine parallax intervals for the changes we identified:

-1) The maximum scrollable distance allowed by a scroll view is a function of its content size and the size of its frame.
-And so we can calculate `scrollingInterval` like so:
+1) The maximum scrollable distance allowed by a scroll view is a function of its content size and frame size.
+We can calculate `scrollingInterval` like so:
     ```Swift
     let maxScrollDistanceY = scrollView.contentSize.height - scrollView.frame.height
     let scrollingInterval = ParallaxInterval(from: 0, to: maxScrollDistanceY)
     ```
-2) The scroll indicator shall travel up and down the full height of the scroll view's frame, very straight-forward:
+2) The scroll indicator shall travel up and down the full height of the scroll view's frame; this is very straight-forward:
     ```Swift
     let indicatorPositionInterval = ParallaxInterval(from: 0, to: scrollView.frame.height)
     ```

 #### Finally, relate these intervals to each other:

 Whenever scrolling occurs, the content offset must be transformed into a scroll-indicator position.
-(If you guessed that `ParallaxTransform` can help with that, then please enjoy this 🍪!)
+(If you guessed that `ParallaxTransform` can help with that, then please enjoy this freshly baked 🍪.)
 ```Swift
 // Create a transform representing the content offset of the scroll view.
 let scrollingTransform = ParallaxTransform(